Establishing a strong relationship and good communication with a tenant is key to a mutually satisfying tenancy, according to Rent.com.au.

 The long-term view for investors

-Rent.com.au National Landlord Services Manager Zoran Tomich said Australia has not yet embraced the ‘long term tenancy’ mentality where tenants can sign a lease for 3-5 years, resulting in renters accepting a state of uncertainty in how long their home will remain ‘their home:’
+Australia has not yet embraced the ‘long term tenancy’ mentality where tenants can sign a lease for 3-5 years, resulting in renters accepting a state of uncertainty in how long their home will remain ‘their home.’

-“I have spoken with many landlords who tell me they are reluctant to sign a long lease with a tenant because they want to “see how things go”.
-The reality is that if landlords do things properly from the outset in terms of advertising the property well, attracting a good tenant, screening the tenant properly, communicating well and maintaining the property to a high standard, they and their tenants will both enjoy a long and mutually satisfying tenancy.”
+Many landlords say they’re reluctant to sign a long lease with a tenant because they want to “see how things go”.
+The reality is that if landlords do things properly from the outset in terms of advertising the property well, attracting a good tenant, screening the tenant properly, communicating well and maintaining the property to a high standard, they and their tenants will both enjoy a long and mutually satisfying tenancy.

-The key to keeping a quality tenant, Mr Tomich said, is staying on top of maintenance issues and presenting the property in the best way possible.
+The key to keeping a quality tenant, therefore, is staying on top of maintenance issues and presenting the property in the best way possible.

 Don’t leave the success of your tenancy to chance

 By following a process from the time your property becomes vacant all the way through to the very end of a tenancy, landlords can create a greater likelihood of continual and strong cashflow, minimal vacancy, a better cared for property and lower costs overall.

 Keeping the channels of communication open, avoiding problems and giving a good tenant reason to be house proud means landlords will have more reasons to smile as well.

 The tenants you want to keep over the long term are the good ones, so when you find them, you should do your best to keep them happy because, in the end, that’s what will make you happy too.